Journal Submission Guidelines

 - Strife prefers USA and U.S. (not U.S.A. and US); USSR (not U.S.S.R.); and UK (not U.K.).

-- Authors’ names should not be abbreviated at will, but given as on the cited publication at first mention.
+- Authors’ names should not be abbreviated at will, but should be given as they appear on the cited publication at first mention.
 So, if 'John Smith' on the book referenced, then it should be at first mention written out 'John Smith', not 'J. Smith'.
-Subsequent references to the same work should retain only the surname and the (possibly shorter version of the) publication’s title.
+Subsequent references to the same work should retain only the surname and the (possibly shorter version of the) publication’s title, as per normal practice.

-- 'Ibid.' should always be followed by a full stop, as it is an abbreviation: Ibid., Ibid.; etc.
+- 'Ibid.' should always be followed by a full stop, as it is an abbreviation.

 ___Strife prefers single speech marks for quotations, and double speech marks for quotations within quotations.

 5. Reference style guide

 All references should be presented as footnotes, not endnotes or in-text parenthetical notes.
 Care should be taken to retain consistency in the reference style throughout the submitted work in accordance with the present guidelines.
 Seemingly minor details (punctuation, capitalisation, spacing, etc) are important and should appear as prescribed below.
 Strife follows a customised version of Oxford note format for footnotes.

 ___Please note, that Strife does not accept references to video-materials published on social media websites, youtube and similar public video databases.
 This is due to the often transitory nature of the publication of materials on such websites.
 Strife may accept references to podcasts published online on academic or research archives or databases.

 M. Hardt & A. Negri, Empire (Harvard University Press, 2001), p.
 154.

 Subsequent citations: Hardt & Negri, Empire, p.
 167. If immediately subsequent: Ibid, p.
 168.